+'Omega = L_Omega L_Omega''

+The prior scale vector 'tau' is unchanged, and furthermore, pre-multiplying the Cholesky factor by the scale produces the Cholesky factor of the final covariance matrix, where the diagonal post-multiply compound operation is defined by

 '''

-Omega = L_Omega L_Omega'

-'''

-The prior scale vector 'tau' is unchanged, and furthermore, pre-multiplying the Cholesky factor by the scale produces the Cholesky factor of the final covariance matrix, where the diagonal pre-multiply compound operation is defined by

 Sigma_beta

 = quad_form_diag(Omega, tau)

-= diag_pre_multiply(tau, L_Omega) diag_pre_multiply(tau, L_Omega)'

 '''

-diag_pre_multiply(a, b) = diag_matrix(a) b

 '''

+= diag_post_multiply(L_Omega, tau) diag_post_multiply(L_Omega, tau)'

+'''

+'''

+diag_post_multiply(a, b) = a diag_matrix(b)

+'''

-The new variable 'z' is declared as a matrix, the entries of which are given independent standard normal priors; the 'to_vector' operation turns the matrix into a vector so that it can be used as a vectorized argument to the univariate normal density.
-Multiplying the Cholesky factor of the covariance matrix by z and adding the mean $(u \gamma)'$ produces a beta distributed as in the original model.
+The new variable z is declared as a matrix, the entries of which are given independent standard normal priors; the 'to_vector' operation turns the matrix into a vector so that it can be used as a vectorized argument to the univariate normal density.
+Multiplying the Cholesky factor of the covariance matrix by z and adding the mean $(u \gamma)'$ produces a β distributed as in the original model.